VisualLaser10New/BitArray-C/README.md

   Read an input for BitArray

-  * `bitArray` the BitArray in wich will be inserted the input
+  * `bitArray` the BitArray in which will be inserted the input
   * `Length` is the length of the BitArray
   * `autoIncrease` you can select if it can adapt to the input of the user or have a pre-established length